 2022 bathing water compliance

 |Portballintrae Salmon Rock||Excellent|

 |Portrush Mill (West Strand)||Excellent|

 Beaches with an excellent water quality compliance result may be eligible for the Blue Flag award.
 The award also looks at beach management and facilities such as:

 The award applies during the bathing season.
 In Northern Ireland the scheme is run by Keep Northern Ireland Beautiful, along with the Green Coast and Seaside Award schemes.

-In 2019, eight Blue Flag beaches and four Blue Flag Marinas in Northern Ireland, 12 Seaside Award beaches and one Green Coast beach were recognised.
+In 2020, six Blue Flag beaches and four Blue Flag Marinas in Northern Ireland, 12 Seaside Award beaches and one Green Coast beach were recognised.